daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_entities.md

 The base type adds some specifications to the modeled entity, such as:

-- Commitments/Events: entities that act as sub-entities of another entity.
+* _Commitments/Events_: entities that act as sub-entities of another entity.
 Cannot be created individually
-- Generic Entities: can act as *non-root*.
+* _Generic Entities_: can act as *non-root*.
 These entities will act as sub-entities of another entity, and cannot be managed individually
-- Series: act as numerators for documents.
+* _Series_: act as numerators for documents.
 Series are generated automatically when a new document is created

 ### How to add a new entity?